CROC returns to Central Oregon for a 5 day pyr-O-clastic adventure over Labor Day

 6 events in 5 days

 Advanced Courses only - this is for experienced Orienteers and Adventure Racers

 2-3 different course lengths offered on most days

 SPORTident epunch chip timing

 Results and splits posted same day ← New this year!

 This is the weekend before both the British Columbia Orienteering Championships (Sept 7-8) in Kimberly/Cranbrook and also the 2019 U.S Nationals in the Bay Area (Sept 6-8) so here is your opportunity to have a solid week of orienteering!

 Here’s a photo sampler from Deschutes Daze 2017.
 (See a bunch more at this Facebook album.)

-Registration is now open!
-Click on this map . . .
+Registration for Deschutes Daze 2019 has closed.
+Click on this map to see registration information . . .

 The registration menu includes